zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 We begin our dialogue with Lisette saying to Danny,  “You’re the new kid on the block, aren’t you?”
 “The new kid on the block” (blo ck) here means a new person in an organization.
 Usually, in American cities, we  call the place where the houses or the apartments are in between the streets  “blocks.”
 “One block,” one rectangle that has four streets – one on the north,  one on the south, one on the east and one on the west – well, that’s a block.
 An d if you say you’re the “new kid on the block” that means usually your family has ju st moved to that particular area and the other kids may say, “You’re the new ki d here.”
 You’re the one that has arrived most recently.

 Here we’re talking about a work organization, not a n actual city block.
 Danny says, “Yeah, it’s my first day.”
 Lisette says, “I’m  Lisette.”
 Danny says, “I’m Danny, nice to meet you.”
-Hmm, maybe we have something goi ng here between Lisette and Danny, let’s see.
+Hmm, maybe we have something going here between Lisette and Danny, let’s see.
 Lisette says, “You’re lucky t o be starting on the day shift.”
 A “shift” (shift) is the period of time during the 24 -hour day that you work.
 The “day shift” would be the period of time between, say, 8 or 9 in the morning and 4 or 5 in the afternoon – that would be in places that hav e workers there all 24 hours – in other words, a hospital, maybe certain factories  that make things that operate 24 hours a day.
 Well, you can’t work 24 hours a day  so you divide the day up into 3 shifts.
 The day shift, then there’s the second sh ift, which is usually from 4 or 5 in the afternoon until midnight or so, and then you  have what we’ll find out in a second is the “graveyard shift.”

 Lisette says to Danny, “You’re lucky to be starting  on the day shift.
 When I started working here umpteen years ago, I had to wo rk the graveyard shift for two years before I got the day shift.”
 “Umpteen” (umpte en) is an unusual word in English but you will hear it in conversation.
 It me ans a lot or many.
 The idea is that there are so many years you can’t count them.
 Often, it’s an expression or a word used by people who are getting older and can’t  remember or don’t want to remember how many years ago it was.
 I graduated fro m high school “umpteen” years ago – many, many, many, many, many years ago.
 Lisette says she started working at this company umpteen years ago – many ye ars ago – and when she did, she had to work the “graveyard” shift.
 A “grav eyard” – one word - is a place where you bury bodies.
 It’s a place where you put d ead people - a “cemetery,” we could also call it.
 But in the expression “grave yard shift” – it refers to people who have to work from midnight to say, 8 or 9 o’clo ck in the morning – the people who have to work at night, after usually midnight o r 1 AM – we call this the